Azure/device-simulation-dotnet/docs/API_SPECS_DEVICE_PROPERTIES.md

 API specifications - Device Properties
 ======================================

-## Get a list of device properties
+## Get a list of device model properties

-The list of device properties contains properties from all device models.
+The list of device model properties contains properties from all device models.

 Request:
 ```
-GET /v1/deviceproperties
+GET /v1/devicemodelproperties
 ```

 Response: